-Much like growth hacking promotes constant optimization within a product roadmap, growth marketing transforms pre-defined marketing calendars into ever-changing, personalized lifecycle messaging.
-In fact, over the past decade, growth marketing has taken center stage in place of traditional marketing as a direct consequence of the internet age we live in.
+Undoubtedly, you've encountered the term growth marketing numerous times.
+Growth marketing transforms pre-planned marketing calendars into dynamic, personalized lifecycle messaging.
+In fact, over the last decade, growth marketing has taken center stage in place of traditional marketing largely due to the digital age that now envelops us.
 How?
-It all comes down to data.
+The answer lies in one word: data.

 As businesses move more of their marketing activities online, whether through digital advertising, social media marketing, email marketing, or search engine optimization (SEO), the result is a wealth of data about online consumer behavior: what they click, which emails they read, which products they buy, how much time they spend on a web page — the list is endless.

 What if there was a way to use this data to improve your marketing activities and fine-tune them constantly over time to get better results?
 What if you could optimize your online campaigns to get more customers, clicks, conversions, and sales?
 You can achieve this through the power of growth marketing!

 Growth marketing uses a variety of marketing tactics to help a company scale quickly by focusing on driving revenue and lifetime value across users' entire customer lifecycle.
 Traditional marketing is generally thought of as a way to bring people into the funnel through awareness and acquisition, turning the process over to sales and, eventually, customer support.
 Growth marketing is different because it focuses on using data to experiment and rapidly grow a channel, whereas traditional marketing uses established methods for increasing brand recognition among a larger audience.

 Today, growth marketing is a whole industry in and of itself — separate and distinct from traditional marketing, yet it’s also an integrated part of a company’s broader marketing efforts.
 Growth marketing is something of an anomaly.
 On the one hand, it is heavily focused on the online realm and data-driven tactics.
 On the other hand, it can be used to enhance traditional marketing activities.